|

 née Douglas.

 Ontario.
-Her father was a Canadian to moved to raise cattle in Argentina
+Margaret's father was a Canadian who moved to raise cattle in Argentina

 Bletchley Park Code Breaking Facility where she became an officer.
 She

-worked on the Memory Project where she was sworn to secrecy.
+worked on the Memory Project where she was sworn to secrecy about her work.
 She kept her

 knowledge of German U-boats secret for decades after the war.
 In the 1970’s

 the official secrets act lifted the veil of secrecy.
-She returned to Canada
+After the war she came to Canada

-The couple raised their 4 children on Cherry Hill Farm.
+The couple raised their four children on Cherry Hill Farm.

 Source: Fred